Specialist dental bone grafting and gum grafting in Sydney.

 5. Protective membrane

-A thin membrane is placed over the graft to protect it while healing.
-Some membranes dissolve naturally; others may need removal later.
+A thin guided bone regeneration membrane is placed over the graft to protect it while healing.
+Some membranes dissolve naturally.
+Others may need to be removed at a follow-up appointment.

 6. Closing the gum